 Most Jeep owners who go wheeling get rock sliders opposed to regular Running Boards, however you can find some rock sliders that incorporate side steps.
 You really have endless options when it comes to Jeep running boards but a few good options come from Rugged Ridge, AMP Research and Tyger Auto.
 We had a customer come in with a set of the Tyger brand and they weren’t bad for the price, however they are more of a “universal” style and the install was a complete cluster.
 Basically anything that protects your rocker panels is a good option.

 LED lightbars go with Jeeps like peanut butter goes with jelly and like kool-aid goes with sugar.
 You can’t have one without the other.
 You’ve got tons, and I mean tons of options when it comes to Lightbars.
 Maybe the most famous lightbar brand is Rigid Industries.
 If you haven’t seen their Torture Test video on YouTube go check it out now its badass.
-Besides Rigid I like UB Lights and a few others, but almost any type will work just check the lumens.
+Besides Rigid, I like CREE and a few others, but almost any type will work just check the lumens.
 The lumens are very important.

 Jeeps are known for their offroading abilities, but not so much for their Performance.
 If this is your first Jeep or you’ve owned fast cars in the past you may want to add a little extra oomph to your Jeep.
 Additionally, a throttle controller can help with conserving your fuel.
 By adding a pedal commander you’ll eliminate delays in your Jeep’s acceleration and best of all it won’t void your warranty.